Ask people who’ve been to Kauai what’s the number one thing you can do on Kauai is and the answer is often to take a helicopter tour of the island.

 - Earrings can interfere with the headphones.

 - Do not eat before the tour if you are prone to motion sickness.
 Take motion sickness medication per labeled instructions.

 - Flights subject to cancellations due to weather or air traffic conditions.

 - Book the tour during the first part of your Kauai trip.
-The tour will give you an overview of the island.
-Also, if a tour is cancelled, you can reschedule the tour later in your trip.
+The tour will give you an overview of the island you won’t get elsewhere.
+Meanwhile, boat tours can also provide their own unique views.
+Also, if a tour is canceled, you can reschedule the tour later in your trip.